 14. Retailing brands can become store brands.
 If you have a popular retail name, put it on some of your products.
 Then, the brand can survive on its own, and have value on its own.

 15. Look to overseas markets for licensing opportunities.
 Buick came very close to dying in the U.S. market, but has thrived in China, because of pre-World War II nostalgia.
 Your brand also might be loved in a foreign land.
 If your home market is having a hard time sustaining your brand, look abroad for export or licensing possibilities.

 16. Words are a brain connector: A name is a connector, shorthand.
 We don’t want to get too medical about this, but a word helps people remember things and takes the person back to the certain place in the brain.
 If the word disappears, what good associations that came with the brain place disappear too.
 That’s the trouble about killing off a brand name; what the brand stood for automatically disappears.

 17. Sometimes it costs more.
 Sometimes doing things for seemingly irrational reasons is a bit more expensive.
 But if it differentiates the brand and makes for extra sales, these idiosyncratic expenditures can be worthwhile because they set your company ahead of the other generic marketing approaches.

 18. Research, archive.
 Keep prior versions of your product around, not for sentimental reasons, but for research purposes.
 Keep a file of old clippings.
 Frame stuff on the wall.
-Hire someone like me (promise it’s the only plug in this post for Garland Pollard) to do a company history.
 History is about collecting facts, and knowing the successes and failures of the past will help you make more informed decisions.

 19. Hey Nineteen.
 It’s a favorite Steely Dan song.
 I just wanted to write that.
 Seriously, connect your brand to good music, whether it be a jingle, instrumental theme or playlist.
 Music registers in the brain like nothing else, and you want it on your side.